Skip to main content

 $470 billion advised

 Segal Marco Advisors is an investment consulting firm advising on approximately $470 billion in institutional assets, with particular expertise in Taft-Hartley multiemployer plans, public pension funds, endowments, and foundations.
 Headquartered in New York, the firm was formed through the combination of Segal Advisors and Marco Consulting Group, creating one of the largest consultants serving the union and public sector institutional market.
 The firm provides non-discretionary investment consulting including asset allocation, manager research and selection, performance monitoring, and alternative investment advisory.
 Segal Marco is known for its deep expertise in the regulatory and governance requirements specific to multiemployer and public pension funds.
+Co-Presidents Seth Almaliah and John Marco lead the firm.

 Focus